Statler: State-Maintaining Language Models for Embodied Reasoning: Experiments

 \subsection{Real Robot Experiments}

-In order to validate our method on a real robot, we implement it on a UR5 arm in a similar tabletop domain as the simulated experiments.
-Because ground-truth position of objects is not available, unlike in simulation, we use MDETR \citep{kamath2021mdetr}, an open-vocabulary segmentation model, to obtain segmentation masks for objects from an RGB camera on the gripper.
-Through camera transforms of the masks and a depth camera also located on the gripper, we obtain the $(x,y,z)$ positions for grasping and placement.
-Besides these details, all of the primitive functions are the same as in simulation.
-In this domain, the robot is asked to stack objects and to cover objects with different colored cups.
-At any point, an object is only permitted to be covered by a single object or cover.
-If the robot is asked to manipulate the bottom object, it must remove the top object.
-If it is asked to use a new cover, it must remove the old cover.
-In Figure~\ref{fig:real-robot-exp}, we provide a short example where the vanilla language model approach fails.
-The difficulty is in recognizing that the black cup must be removed in order to move the yellow block, which \acronym correctly spots.
-Instead, the vanilla approach assumes that the object does not need to be uncovered, which leads MDETR to incorrectly detect the toy wheel that has yellow color in it as the yellow block.
+In order to validate Statler on a real robot, we implement it on a UR5 arm in a similar tabletop domain as the simulated experiments.
+We use MDETR~\cite{kamath2021mdetr}, an open-vocabulary segmentation model, to obtain segmentation masks for objects within an RGB image captured by a RealSense camera mounted on the gripper.
+Using the predicted object mask and the depth image, the object point-cloud can be obtained, from which we estimate its center position and bounding box.
+All of the primitive functions are identical to those used in simulation.
+In this domain, the robot is asked to stack objects and cover objects with different colored cups.
+At any point, an object is only permitted to be covered by at most a single object or cover.
+If the robot is asked to manipulate the bottom object, it must put away the top one.
+If a new cover or object is to be stacked on it, the existing one must be removed.

+We evaluate the performance of Statler vs.\ CaP in the real robot domain using $10$ episodes.
+Statler achieves episode and step (in parentheses) success rate of $\nfrac{40\%}{(70\%)}$, where $67\%$ of the failure cases are due to LLM reasoning while others are caused by either perception or manipulation issues.
+The success rate for CaP is $\nfrac{20\%}{(46\%)}$, where LLM reasoning accounts for $88\%$ of failures.
+In Figure~\ref{fig:real-robot-exp}, we also provide a short example where the CaP baseline fails.
+The difficulty is in recognizing that yellow block is hidden under the black cup, which must be removed before picking up the yellow block as \acronym correctly spots.
+Instead, CaP is not aware of this and tries to pick up the yellow block nonetheless, which leads MDETR to incorrectly detect the toy wheel that has yellow color in it as the yellow block.